Amenities

 From Cherokee Orchard, you can take a lovely one lane, one way, road called the Motor Nature Trail.
 You can park about two miles along it, if you get an early enough start, and hike about 40 minutes to Grotto Falls.
 On the Motor Nature Trail are various restored houses.
 The Motor Nature Trail enters Gatlinburg, where Ely’s Mill is worth a stop.

 Just above Gatlinburg, about two miles from the city line, is the Sugarlands Visitor Center.
-There is a lovely museum there and a wonderful free 25 minute video about the Great Smoky Mountains National Park.
+You can buy a parking pass there, either outside at a kiosk or inside.
+There is a lovely museum there where they used to show a wonderful free 25 minute video about the Great Smoky Mountains National Park.
+We have purchased that DVD and you can watch it on the player at the cabin.
 There is a gift shop there with books and products celebrating the Smokies.

 If you keep going up 441 past the Sugarlands Visitor Center, you pass various trails you can explore, the Chimneys Picnic Area (the best in the area, we think), the Chimneys Trail (about two miles of strenuous climbing up to a great view) and the Road Prong Trail (which connects to Indian Gap, an original path Native Americans used for thousands of years to cross these mountains).
 A popular way up Mt.
 LeConte is the Alum Cave Trail, also off 441.
 Alum Cave Bluffs lie about 2 miles up the trail, with beautiful views on clear days along the way, sometimes including peregrine falcons, which nest on a nearby ridge.
 June can have spectacular wildflowers near the Bluffs.